How To Reposition Your Insurance Agency As a Trusted Advisor

 There are at least five core benefits to this opportunity for your insurance agency, as summarized in this graphic and described briefly below:

-2. Diversification – It also makes sense from a diversification perspective to add other revenue sources to your insurance agency and improve your ability to withstand future slumps in your current business.
+2. Diversification – One key lesson of today’s COVID-19 economy is it also makes sense from a diversification perspective to add other revenue sources to your insurance agency and improve your ability to withstand future business disruptions.
 And you can reduce the risk of that happening by strengthening your client relationships with cost-saving services your clients will love.

 According to a recent article at propertycasualty360.com – “Better selling: 10 tips, from prospecting to closing” – “There is gold in the clients you already have”.
 As noted there, “Sometimes, the most efficient prospecting comes from expanding the business you have with existing clients“;

 4. Residuals – Some of the half-dozen tax and cost recovery services you’ll be able to offer through your insurance agency provide recurring income, while others are routinely renewed by clients happy to repeat the process.
-This is doubly beneficial in that it first will improve client loyalty (i.e., more recurring revenue) and, secondly, in that some of the cost savings you’ll find will occur over time.
-Those commissions are recurring for several years; and
+This is doubly beneficial in that it first will improve client loyalty (i.e., more recurring revenue) and, secondly, in that some of the cost savings you’ll find will occur over time – those commissions will recur for several years; and

 5. Leverage – In addition to the 7.5-30% commissions on fees generated from your own insurance agency business, you’re able to earn 2.5% % overrides on fees generated by non-employees you bring in under you.